-Last but not least is Torquay, a small town known as the “surfing capital of Australia” and is located at the east end of the Great Ocean Road.
+Last but not least is Torquay, a small town known as the “surfing capital of Australia” and is located at the east end of the famous road.

-It is also the home for Rip Curl, Quiksilver and other big names in surfwear.
+It is also the home for Rip Curl, Quiksilver and other surfwear brands.
 There are several outlet stores in town where you can get discounted surfwear and accessories.

-Check out Torquay Beach as it is the last beach on the road trip.
+Check out Torquay Beach as it is the last beach on your Great Ocean Road trip.
 The beach is excellent for swimming, surfing and fishing.

 Return to Melbourne

-After two days of driving, it is time to head back to the city.
-Keep following the signs and they will take you back into Melbourne.
+After 2 days of driving on the Great Ocean Road, it is time to head back to Melbourne.
+Keep following the signs and they will take you back to the city.

-Take a road trip to a national park that is part of the Australian National Heritage List, Grampians National Park.
-Enjoy the gorgeous scenery of rugged mountains and rich forests. and look for MacKenzie Falls, Reed Lookout.
+Drive to a national park that is part of the Australian National Heritage List, Grampians National Park and enjoy the gorgeous scenery of rugged mountains and rich forests.
+Don’t miss MacKenzie Falls and Reed Lookout.

 Complete guide: Great Ocean Road Itinerary in 2 days